ArrienBidmead/ClickMaster3000/README.md

 TODO:

-- Make click and unclick happen on seperate frames so they can both register on non event driven games
 - Optimise so that buttons won't get polled if mouse isn't over window.

-Probably applicable to drawing too
+Suggestions:

+- Make buttons array a binary tree so I can automatically optimise not updating buttons if parent button isn't being hovered over